-What to do if worried a child is being abused: Advice for Practitioner.
+'What to do if worried a child is being Abused: Advice for Practitioner'.
 March 2015.
+The guidance is available via the following link:

-Information Sharing: Advice for Practitioners providing Safeguarding Services to Children, Young People, Parents and Carers March 2015.
-Revised July 2018.
+"Information Sharing: Advice for Practitioners providing Safeguarding Services to Children, Young People, Parents and Carers".
+March 2015.
+The guidance is available via the following link:

-The Prevent Duty Departmental, advice for Schools and child care providers June 2015.
+"The Prevent Duty Departmental, advice for Schools and child care providers June 2015.
+The guidance is available via the following link: